skillhat-webdev-instructor/using-generic-objects/README.md

 This repository demonstrates using JavaScript Objects,their history and relationship to arrays, and some example uses of generic JavaScript Object.

+## How to Use

+Simple Clone this repository and open up the using-generic-objects folder in visual code.
+From there, open up both the index.html and main.js to explore.

 ## About Arrays

 The origin of objects is that they evolved from arrays.
 In the early days of JavaScript, arrays were used to store collections of data.